-Each year our family carefully planted fruits and vegetables in the locations that they would grow best.
+Each year our family carefully planted fruits and vegetables in the locations where they would grow best.
 We watered and weeded but sometimes the plants refused to grow or they started to grow and then stopped.
 When it was our fault, we made course corrections, but sometimes—it was mother nature’s fault.
 She didn’t provide enough hot sunlight and when that happened certain veggies didn’t grow—like tomatoes.

 The same can be said about raising kids.
 Like growing plants, parents can nurture, water, and “weed” their children; giving them the best opportunities for growth.
 But it doesn’t always mean children will rise up, grow and meet their potential.

 In times like this, the best thing to do is be patient.
 Letting your child find their own way and blossom in their own time just may be the answer to their growth.
 Either way—never give up on them!
 Eventually, kids with parents who love and nurture them, become amazing adults (and even tomatoes grow into healthy, hearty plants).